 It’s been barely five years since a conversation at a dinner party led to the creation of a Chicago startup fast becoming the gold standard in the highly topical issue of hotel security.
 As legislation in a growing number of states and cities is being passed requiring hotels to provide safety buttons for their employees, TraknProtect has burst from its incubator roots to emerge as the newest technological powerhouse in the industry.
-We recently spent five minutes with Founder and CEO, Parminder Batra, to learn more about the story behind that growth, why she thinks her company has a bigger story to tell, and how a misplaced teddy bear changed her thinking about the way we keep track of things.
+We recently spent five minutes with Founder and CEO, Parminder Batra, to learn more story behind that growth, why she thinks her company has a bigger story to tell, and how a misplaced teddy bear changed her thinking about how we keep track of things.